scarnyc/agentic-supervisor-flow/README.md

 ## Next Steps

 ### v0
-✅  Code execution in secure sandbox environment for Data Analysis ✅  Prompt optimization for all agents
 - Caching Results: Add a simple cache for commonly requested information to reduce API calls
 - Progressive Enhancement: In the frontend, show typing indicators during tool transitions for a more natural feel
 - Error Recovery: Implement automatic retries for temporary API failures